thedude0606/options_copy_TB/DECISIONS.md

 - **Dependency Management**: Updated from strict version requirements to more flexible version specifications to improve compatibility across different Python environments and versions.

+- **WebSocket Communication**: Leveraging the Schwabdev Streamer capabilities for real-time data streaming, which provides a reliable and efficient way to receive market updates.

 ## Design Patterns

 - **Environment Variables**: Using .env file for secure credential management to avoid hardcoding sensitive information.

-- **Modular Design**: Organized code into logical classes (SchwabAuth, OptionsDataRetriever) for better maintainability even within a single file.
+- **Modular Design**: Organized code into logical classes (SchwabAuth, OptionsDataRetriever, StreamingDataManager) for better maintainability even within a single file.

 - **Event-Driven Updates**: Implemented event-driven pattern with Dash callbacks for real-time data updates in the dashboard.

 - **Singleton Pattern**: Used a singleton instance for the authentication manager to ensure consistent authentication state.

 - **Self-Contained Application**: Consolidated all functionality into a single file to eliminate import issues while maintaining clean code organization.

+- **Observer Pattern**: Implemented in the streaming data functionality to notify UI components when new data arrives from the WebSocket connection.

+- **Factory Pattern**: Used for creating appropriate data handlers based on the type of streaming data received.

 ## Rationale for Key Decisions